The #1 Largest Crypto Term Glossary

 FATF Travel Rule - regulatory guidance regarding sharing information for large-scale crypto transactions.

-Fan Token - is a digital asset issued by a certain sports team that allows its users to participate in governing activities as well as get special discounts and prizes.
+Fan Token - a digital asset issued by a certain sports team that allows its users to participate in governing activities as well as get special discounts and prizes.

 Falling wedge - a pattern in technical analysis charts that has a bullish bias and a distinct downward slope.